Axway/amplify-central/content/en/docs/manage_compliance/compliance_axwaycli.md

 3. Go to the “Topology/Compliance Profiles” webpage.
 4. Click on the “Upload Ruleset” button.
 5. Drag and drop the above “link” ruleset file into the “Upload File” box.
-6. Finish entering the rest of the configuration in the UI and click the “Upload” button.
+6. Finish entering the rest of the configuration in the UI and click the “Upload” button.
 7. Edit an “Environment” and select the ruleset you just set up.

 Your new Amplify ruleset which “links” to the custom ruleset in this repository